python-trio/asyncclick/docs/index.rst

-Welcome to the Trio-Click Documentation
+Welcome to the AsyncClick Documentation
 ==================================
 .. rst-class:: hide-header